paisdegales/introbattle/README.md

 This is a showcase of a game built using pygame

-This project is originally part of Introcomp, a programming course of the Federal University of Espirito Santo (UFES)
+This project is originally part of Introcomp, a programming course of [UFES](https://internacional.ufes.br/en/institution) for high school students of public schools

 You can found more about Introcomp on:
 * instagram: [@introcompufes](https://www.instagram.com/introcompufes/?hl=en)